 Laughter is also an excellent social lubricant that helps us connect better with others.
 It’s a universal language that can be understood, no matter where you go on the planet, and it can melt down any tensions or differences.
 I believe the humor is a great cross-cultural bridge, which can be used to gain mutual understanding and cooperation.

 Of course, our cultural background and family history play a major role is what we consider to be funny and how much we allow ourselves to indulge in humor.
 People from certain cultures (like Northern Europeans) are considered to be more serious and stoic than other cultures (like Latins).
 Also, some individuals prefer a more dry sense of humor, while others prefer a more slapstick genre.

 Regardless of your preferences for comedy, laughter will always be one of your core human needs.
 Without enough of it in our life, we can wither like a flower in a cold, dark and harsh winter.
 If you feel restricted or unable to engage in laughter, you might want to examine your existing beliefs and do some work with your inner critic.

-Humor is undoubtedly one of the most potent tools for instantly shifting us from a place of gloom and doom towards a more positive one, which is why we’re often told that laughter is the best medicine.
-Every day, set an intention to see the world through the lens of love and tackle any resistance or fears that may come up in the process of doing this.
+Humor is a potent tool for instantly shifting us from a place of gloom and doom towards a more positive one, which is why we’re often told that laughter is the best medicine.
+Every day, set an intention to see the world through the lens of love, and tackle any resistance or fears that may come up in the process of doing this.

 Need to add more humor into your life?
 Here are some effective ways to bring a smile to your face: